 - Labor shortages abound: No matter which area of healthcare, everyone mentioned labor shortages.
 There simply aren’t the appropriate skills and resources in the “right” place at the “right” time to keep healthcare systems running smoothly.
 I have experienced this frustration as well!

 - Taking control of manufacturing: It came up in medtech, but also in several other sectors.
-There is interest in reshoring, nearshoring, friendly shoring, expanding capacity, and sourcing new suppliers.
+There is interest in reshoring, nearshoring, friendshoring, expanding capacity, and sourcing new suppliers.
 In essence, there is a mantra of producing in “Asia for Asia”, “America for America”, etc. The bottom line: Reduce the risk in supplying customers.

 - Regional/ local supply chain: In the same vein of taking control, companies are also focused on sourcing closer to supply hubs.
 For example, in a healthcare manufacturer, they have found a local supplier to fabricate and procure most parts needed for upgrades to machines.
 That has made a significant difference in mitigating long lead times and successfully serving customers.